luau-lang/luau/docs/_pages/library.md

 function coroutine.isyieldable(): boolean
 ```

-Returns `true` iff the currently running coroutine can yield.
+Returns `true` if the currently running coroutine can yield.
 Yielding is prohibited when running inside metamethods like `__index` or C functions like `table.foreach` callback, with the exception of `pcall`/`xpcall`.

 ```
 function coroutine.resume(co: thread, args: ...any): (boolean, ...any)